executebig/www/content/journals/moveout/index.md

 "journals/tags": [resources, updates]
 ---

-Execute Big was founded over a year ago under a fiscal sponsor, and one year later, we decided to become an independent non-profit organization for legal and marketing independence.
+Execute Big was founded over a year ago under a fiscal sponsor, and one year later, we decided to become an independent nonprofit organization for legal and marketing independence.
 We’ve come a long way, and while we are not currently able to do much under the pandemic, we believe that there are still tons of potential for us to grow.

 More recently, I received quite a few questions from fellow student leaders about founding their own nonprofit organizations, and through this journal, I hope to be able to answer these questions about the decision-making process behind entity-forming, and the process that of.